The 10 most beautiful Caribbean beaches (and where to stay near each)

 10. Seven Mile Beach, Cayman Islands

 The Cayman Islands’ Grand Cayman is home to the crescent-shaped Seven Mile Beach.
-It’s a wonderland of sparkling sapphire water and coral-hued sand.
-Miles of uninterrupted beach, fabulous snorkeling, and restaurants serving fresh fish still briny from the sea await lucky visitors.
-Kids won’t want to miss Stingray City, a sandbar populated with numerous stingrays just a short boat ride away.
-You can interact with these surprisingly friendly sea creatures for a memorable vacation experience.
+This wonderland of sparkling sapphire water and coral-hued sand has miles of uninterrupted beach, fabulous snorkeling, and restaurants serving fresh fish still briny from the sea await lucky visitors.
+The hotels here run the gamut from affordable to luxury, and the low-rise vibe feels relaxed and friendly.

 More from FamilyVacationist: